krishauser/GEMstack/GEMstack/offboard/calibration/README.md

 **Usage**:

-Our script assumes data is formated as: colorx.png, lidarx.npz, depthx.tif where x is some index number.
-Choose x depending on what data sample you want to use for calibration.
+Our script assumes data is formated as: colorx.png, lidarx.npz, depthx.tif where x is some index number. x is chosen using the --index flag seen below.
+Set it based on what data sample you want to use for calibration.

 python3 lidar_to_vehicle.py --data_path "path to data folder" --index INDEX_NUM

-Use --vis flag for visualizations throughout the computation process
+Optionally, use --vis flag for visualizations throughout the computation process

 ### 2. CAMERA-to-Vehicle Calibration (`camera_to_vehicle_manual.py`)